alexdlaird/pyngrok/docs/integrations.rst

 Docker
 ------

-``pyngrok`` provides `pre-built Docker images on Docker Hub <https://hub.docker.com/r/alexdlaird/pyngrok>`_.
+``pyngrok`` provides `pre-built images on Docker Hub <https://hub.docker.com/r/alexdlaird/pyngrok>`_.

-To launch the container in to a Python shell with ``pyngrok`` installed, run:
+To launch the container in to a Python shell, run:

 .. code-block:: shell

     docker run -e NGROK_AUTHTOKEN=<NGROK_AUTHTOKEN> -it alexdlaird/pyngrok

-Or, here is an example using ``docker-compose.yml``, that also launches a Python script on startup:
+Here is an example of how you could launch the container using `docker-compose.yml`, where you also want a given Python script to run on startup:

 .. code-block:: yaml